 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 The main focus of this show was around the Château de Blois, a chateau that I have yet to visit, although it is definitely on the list to see.
-I have been to several other châteaus in that region which were built by many of the same people.
-One those being King François I (or François Premier) who was greatly influenced by Leonardo da Vinci.
+I have been to several other châteaus in that region that were built by many of the same people.
+One of those was King François I (or François Premier) who was greatly influenced by Leonardo da Vinci.

-Unless you were asleep at the wheel in the early 2000’s, it is likely you read The Da Vinci Code or at least saw the movie which came out in 2006.
-So you liable to be aware of some of the history surrounding Da Vinci and France, but there is a lot more and it is fascinating.
+Unless you were asleep at the wheel in the early 2000s, it is likely you read The Da Vinci Code or at least saw the movie which came out in 2006.
+So you are probably aware of some of the history surrounding Da Vinci and France, but there is a lot more and it is fascinating.